 - Clear vision.
 Glasses can be like a "dirty window" and obstruct vision

 - Undistorted vision.
-If you look out through the corners of you glasses, objects can appear distorted and crooked
+If you look out through the corners of your glasses, objects can appear distorted and crooked.

 Having Your Sight Back

-Since I was about twelve years old, I suffered from myopia, commonly known as short- or near-sightedness.
-Over the years my sight got progressively worse and eventually settled at a prescription of -5.5.
-This meant having to wear thick glasses like the ends of milk bottles, which I often didn't wear out of vanity!
-People sometimes waved at me across the street and I wouldn't be able to recognize them.
+Since I was about twelve years old I have suffered from myopia, commonly known as short- or near-sightedness.
+Over the years, my sight got progressively worse, and eventually settled at a prescription of -5.5.
+This meant having to wear thick glasses, the type that people call 'Coke bottles', which I often didn't wear out of vanity!
+People sometimes waved at me across the street, and I wouldn't be able to recognize them.

-Hyperopia is the opposite of myopia and also known as long sightedness or far sightedness.
-It's also a condition of the eye, but in this case the cornea is not curved enough and too flat.
-Alternatively the eyeball may be too short.
-So the resultant image is focused behind the retina,
+Hyperopia is the opposite of myopia and is also known as long-sightedness or far-sightedness.
+It's also a condition of the eye, but in this case, the cornea is not curved enough and too flat.
+Alternatively, the eyeball may be too short, so the resultant image is focused behind the retina,